 Compensation for wages lost due to your injuries.
-Not only do medical expenses add up fast after your accident, you may have trouble making the money you need to take care of those expenses.
+Not only do medical expenses add up fast after your accident, but you may also have trouble making the money you need to take care of those expenses.
 Drunk driving accidents often result in injuries that can keep people out of work for a long time.
 Often, your employer will want you to have time to recover from your injuries before you go back to work.

 Severe injuries can leave you disoriented, tired, and simply can’t perform your usual work tasks.
 Not only that, your employer may face liability if you worsen your injuries by trying to force yourself to go back to work too soon.
 Unfortunately, that time spent out of work recovering may mean that you do not have a source of income during your recovery.
 You may also burn through your paid time off or sick hours quickly, especially if you have a long road to recovery in front of you.